-To take a "mulligan" is to reject a prospective opening hand and draw a new one (usually with one fewer card).
+To take a mulligan is to reject a prospective opening hand in favor of a new one.
 See rule 103.4.

 Multicolored

 An object with two or more colors is multicolored.
 Multicolored is not a color.
 See rule 105, "Colors," and rule 202, "Mana Cost and Color."